-Appendix B. ATRCC Section 405c Project Evaluation Form
+Appendix B. ATRCC Section 405c Project Evaluation

-Project Title: Date Reviewed: Reviewer: NOTE: Failure to provide the required information in the highlighted row results in oss of all points for that Part of the application.
-FFY 2014 Grant Application Review Form Maximum Points Points Awardec Part I. General Administrative Information Maximum total points allow ed for section: 10 points; 5 points for each criterion) 10 0 All of the following information has been provided: Federal ID #, DUNS, and Alaska Business License Number.
+Project Title: Date Reviewed: Reviewer: NOTE: Failure to provide the required information in the highlighted row results in loss of all points for that Part of the application.
+Maximum Points FFY 2014 Grant Application Review Form Points Awarded Part I. General Administrative Information (Maximum total points allowed for section: 10 points; 5 points for each criterion) 10 0 All of the following information has been provided: Federal ID #, DUNS, and Alaska Business License Number.
 Complete contact information is provided for the Chief Financial Officer and Project Director.
 5 5 Part II.
-Project Plan and Supporting Data Maximum total points allow ed for section: 60 points; 10 points for each criterion) 60 0 Statement of the Problem: The problem to be addressed is clearly defined and supported by the most recent national, state, regional, and/or local crash, demographic, or other pertinent data and does not rely solely on national data.
+Project Plan and Supporting Data (Maximum total points allow ed for section: 60 points; 10 points for each criterion) 60 0 Statement of the Problem: The problem to be addressed is clearly defined and supported by the most recent national, state, regional, and/or local crash, demographic, or other pertinent data and does not rely solely on national data.
 10 Proposed Countermeasure/Project: A clear and thorough description of the project is provided, including what will be accomplished if a grant is awarded.
-10 Objectives: Each objective is clearly stated, specific, and measurable.
+Objectives.
+Feels shipstive is already extend and if and accountable.
+Objectives are askingable 10 Objectives: Each objective is clearly stated, specific, and measurable.
 Objectives are achievable within the scope of this project.
-10 Project objectives are directly tied to one or more specific, clearly identified goal(s), objective(s), 10 and/or strategies in the State's FFY 2014 Highway Safety Plan, Strategic Traffic Safety Plan, Traffic Records Strategic Plan (required for all traffic records related applications), or other State plan.
-10 Evaluation: How the project's effectiveness toward achieving its objectives will be evaluated and mathematically measured is clearly described in detail.
-10 Performance Activities/Milestones: Performance measures and milestones are linked to project objectives, and also include key meetings and required project reporting.
-10 Part III.
-Project Detail Budget Aximum total points allow ed for section: 30 points; 10 points for each criterion) 30 0 Budget costs are allowable, reasonable, and directly correlate to the problem statement and project scope of work.
+10 Project objectives are directly tied to one or more specific, clearly identified goal(s), objective(s), and/or strategies in the State's FFY 2014 Highway Safety Plan, Strategic Traffic Safety Plan, Traffic Records Strategic Plan (required for all traffic records related applications), or other State plan. .0 10 Evaluation: How the project's effectiveness toward achieving its objectives will be evaluated and mathematically measured is clearly described in detail.
+40 Performance Activities/Milestones: Performance measures and milestones are linked to project objectives, and also include key meetings and required project reporting.
+10 10 Part III.
+Project Detail Budget 30 0 (Maximum total points allowed for section: 30 points; 10 points for each criterion) Budget costs are allowable, reasonable, and directly correlate to the problem statement and 30 U project scope of work.
 10 Budget math is correct.
-10 Budget Narrative: Budget narrative is detailed and explains how the budget line items will support the project.
+Budget Narrative: Budget narrative is detailed and explains how the budget line items will support 10 the project.
 Requested funding is clearly and specifically linked to resources necessary to complete the project.
-10 TOTAL POINTS 100 0
+10 TOTAL POINTS 100 0 aluation Form